TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 ![230122935-8d0889c3-f0ff-43ce-94ab-393f2e230bee](https://github.com/tabby1307/Cyclist_Bike_Share_Project/assets/112205355/4d613822-4077-4ef2-9fad-3756d3607274)

-Summary of findings:
+*Summary of findings*

-Analysis of the patterns reveals differences in riding behavior between members and casual riders throughout the day.
-Casual riders tend to have longer average ride lengths during the late morning to early evening hours, potentially indicating leisurely or recreational use, while members exhibit longer average ride lengths during peak commuting hours in the morning around 6 am TO 8 am, and evening around 4 pm to 8 pm.
+- Analysis of the patterns reveals differences in riding behavior between members and casual riders throughout the day.

+- Casual riders tend to have longer average ride lengths during the late morning to early evening hours, potentially indicating leisurely or recreational use, while members exhibit longer average ride lengths during peak commuting hours in the morning around 6 am TO 8 am, and evening around 4 pm to 8 pm.

-Average trip duration for members and casuals per month, day of the week and hour of the day
+***3.Average trip duration for members and casuals per month, day of the week, and hour of the day***

-Day
+- *Day*

 This code provides insights into the average ride length for each day of the week, categorized by member type (member or casual).